gcrsaldanha/codeflix/README.md

 ## Meeting 2023-11-01 (Feedback Luiz)

+- [ ] FastAPI  + PyDantic for validations, try to make a  usecase with FastAPI
 - [ ] Use dataclass in Domain classes
-- [ ] SQLAlchemy mapper for Domain Model
-- [ ] FastAPI  + PyDantic for validations, try to make a  usecase with FastAPI

 ## Next steps